Sove67/Android-MD-Widget-Note8-Dark/README.md

 ## Features
 * Open any markdown or text file on your phone and display it as an home screen widget.
-* The widget is updated in a regular, 30 minute interval.
+* The widget is updated in a regular, 30 minute interval, and anytime the user configures it.
 * Transparent Note Background
 * White Text designed for dark wallpapers
 * Scrolling
 * Note Title
+* Purple Highlighting
 * Prefix Formatting
   * Headers 1 - 3
   * Bullet Lists
-  * Checkbox (Non Interactive)
+  * Checkboxes (Non Interactive)
+  * Enumerated Lists up to 9 entries long

 Currently the widget is non-interactive.
 Tapping on links or checkboxes does not do anything.